‘A Royal Winter’: Hallmark Movie Delights With Romantic European Vacation Plot, Starring Merritt Patterson, Jack Donnelly

 About Actor Jack Donnelly (via Hallmark Channel)

 “Jack Donnelly trained at Central School of Speech and Drama in London.
-He is best known for his leading role as Jason in the BBC America series “Atlantis,” in which he plays a young man washed up on the shores of the ancient and mysterious city in search of his missing father.
-Donnelly began his television career appearing as Jason Winkler in Nickelodeon’s “House of Anubis.”
-His other TV credits include “Death in Paradise,” (BBC), “Dancing on the Edge” (Starz!), “Misfits” (Logo), and “Threesome” (Comedy Central).”
+He is best known for his leading role as Jason in the BBC America series ‘Atlantis,’ in which he plays a young man washed up on the shores of the ancient and mysterious city in search of his missing father.
+Donnelly began his television career appearing as Jason Winkler in Nickelodeon’s ‘House of Anubis.’
+His other TV credits include ‘Death in Paradise,’ (BBC), ‘Dancing on the Edge’ (Starz!), ‘Misfits’ (Logo), and ‘Threesome’ (Comedy Central).”

 #NEW: Merritt Patterson as Maggie Marks in #ARoyalWinter (January 14, 2017) #2 pic.twitter.com/huoo0AfM39